a7medsayed/url-monitor/README.md

 # node-express-jwt-auth

 ## General info
-This project is simple user authentication/authorization.
+This project is simple URL monitor.
-* sign user up
+* sign user up with email verification
-* authenticate user (jwt)
+* verfy your email
-* log user in (start user session)
+* sign in with verified email
-* log user out (end user session)
+* use generated authorization token
-* simple example of user roles and permissions (middleware)
+* you can add , edit  , pause , resume and delete url check
-* simple client frontend included to test this services.
+* you will receieve an email whenever the url goes from up to down or vs versus.

 # Pre-requisites
 - Install [Node.js](https://nodejs.org/en/) version 8.0.0